Table of Content

 Agent Payments Protocol (AP2)

-The Agent Payments Protocol, or AP2, is an industry initiative introduced by Google Cloud in collaboration with more than 60 financial and technology organizations.
-It is designed as a payment-agnostic framework that defines how AI agents can authorize and complete payments across financial networks.
+The Agent Payments Protocol, or AP2, is an open protocol initiative introduced by Google Cloud with participation from leading financial and technology organizations.
+It is designed as a payment-agnostic framework for secure, interoperable agent-led payments across payment methods.
+Because its public specification is still in an early stage, AP2 is best understood as an emerging protocol initiative rather than a mature industry standard [2].

 At its core, AP2 addresses the risk of agent error by shifting from ‘inferred action’ to ‘verifiable intent.’
-Instead of simply trusting an agent’s interpretation of a user’s request, the protocol uses mandates, cryptographically signed digital authorizations.
-Think of a mandate not as an instruction, but as a tamper-proof, non-reputable contract.
-When a user approves a purchase, they digitally sign this ‘contract,’ creating a definitive audit trail that protects the user, the merchant, and all parties in the event of a dispute.
+Instead of simply trusting an agent’s interpretation of a user’s request, the protocol uses mandates: cryptographically signed digital authorizations.
+Think of a mandate not as an instruction, but as a tamper-evident, non-repudiable, cryptographically signed authorization.
+When a user approves a purchase, they create a verifiable audit trail that helps protect the user, the merchant, and other parties in the event of a dispute.

 These mandates enable two key modes of payment: